JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Method

 \subsection{Camera Pose Refinement}

-We propose a method of optimizing camera pose based on 3D Gaussians and image reprojection error.
-As illustrated in~\Cref{alg:main}, our method interleaves camera pose refinement with 3D Gaussian Splatting (3DGS) training during the initial $m$ iterations.
+We propose a method of optimizing camera pose based on 3D Gaussian points and image reprojection error.
+As illustrated in Algorithms~\ref{alg:main}, our method interleaves camera pose refinement with 3DGS training during the initial $m$ iterations.
 Specifically, we freeze the Gaussian parameters when performing pose optimization at regular intervals, while updating the 3DGS parameters in the remaining iterations.
 This alternating strategy ensures stable gradient propagation for subsequent scene reconstruction.
 During the training process, the camera pose was optimized with the 3DGS model, and the camera rotation matrix and shift vector were calculated using the projection of a 3D Gaussian points from multiple viewpoints.

 The objective of this method is to reduce the photometric discrepancy between the source image and the reprojected appearance of 3D Gaussian points by adjusting the camera pose.
 Specifically, given an initial estimate of the camera pose $P = [R\,|\, \mathbf{s}]$, where $R(\boldsymbol{\theta})$ is a rotation matrix parameterized by Euler angles $\boldsymbol{\theta} = (\theta_x, \theta_y, \theta_z)$, and $\mathbf{s}$ is a shift vector, the goal of the optimization is to refine $\boldsymbol{\theta}$ and $\mathbf{s}$ such that the projection $\mathcal{W}(\mathbf{x}(g); P)$ of each Gaussian point $\mathbf{x}(g)$ onto the image plane better aligns with its corresponding appearance in the source image.
 This alignment is achieved by minimizing the pixel-wise color difference , thereby enabling accurate and robust camera pose estimation.